robinboncoeur/Art/docs/writing/2DE-1stEd.md

 By half past ten that morning, I had decided breathing was overrated.

 I had just pulled my unwilling body out of the warm sheets when I heard Lauren's car pull up.
 I hadn't expected her back already, to be honest.
-She and Sarah had left together—as they always did—very early that morning, lots of things on the agenda.
+She and Sarah had left together — as they always did — very early that morning, lots of things on the agenda.

 Before I could ask her what she’d forgotten, Lauren had installed me at the small table nearest the fire, which was still giving off a low, steady heat, wrapped a towel over my head, and set a bowl of steaming water beneath my face as if I were a piece of laundry she meant to restore by force.
 The Vicks hit first.
 Then the heat.
 Then another cough tore through me hard enough to make my eyes water.